 Debunked: Record 24lb Largemouth Photo a Hoax, Tribute to Late Ryan Dunn

 By David Rose Rarely do I judge a fish by a picture.
-I’ve seen some of truly enormous proportions look average sized after the shutter snaps, as well a few modest fish looking massive.
+I’ve seen some truly enormous proportions look average-sized after the shutter snaps, as well a few modest fish looking massive.
 So, I just had to delve.

 What got the hoax moving was a short airing on the WBRC Fox 6’s Monday evening news out of Birmingham, Alabama.
 “During slow news days we ask our viewers to send us photos of their fishing and hunting trophies, and right away the photo and claim from Hand was e-mailed to us,” said Fox 6 employee Brian Pope.
 Pope admits he and other staff members that first saw the photo are not avid anglers; they knew it was a big fish, but then again so are others like big catfish and gar that often are e-mailed to them.
 They didn’t realize a 24-pound largemouth would be a world record.
 And so it was aired.